 Stock, equity or share as used in finance represents a part ownership in a company.
 Ownership of a stock entitles the owner (stockholder or shareholder) with all the profits distributed in form of dividends in direct proportion to the amount of shares owned.
 For example, consider a hypothetical company that has issued 100 shares to the public.
-A shareholder that owns 10 shares of the company has claims to 10% (10/100) of all the profits distributed in form of dividends.
+A shareholder that owns 10 shares of the company has claims to 10% (10/100) of all the profits distributed in form of stock dividends.

 Ownership of a stock may be evidenced by a stock certificate that lists the number of shares, par value of the stock and other details.
 Increasingly, most investors today hold the stock at their brokers in the “street name”.
-These share details are kept electronically and company or the broker does not issue a stock certificate unless the investor asks for it, in which case the certificate is issued and transferred to the investor.
+These share details are kept electronically and company or the stock broker does not issue a stock certificate unless the investor asks for it, in which case the certificate is issued and transferred to the investor.

 A stock is often traded on the public exchanges in the secondary market.
 In US, this is often the New York Stock Exchange, the Nasdaq or the Over the Counter Exchange.
 This provides the stock owner the liquidity to buy and sell stocks of any publicly traded company at will.
 As a result, stocks are often viewed as pieces of paper.
 This is a mistake.
 Stocks have many characteristics that an investor needs to be aware of, and are best understood in terms of part ownership in the underlying business.

 Share of Company Earnings: A Stock Owner Gets Paid Last